Architecture of London: Use of steel

+The Ritz (1906) under construction with steel frame visible.

 In the first decade of the 20th century, the use of steel to reinforce new buildings advanced tremendously.
 Steel piers had been used in isolation to support the National Liberal Club (1886) and the rebuilt Harrods department store (1905).
 The extension of 1904–05 to the Savoy Hotel used steel framing for the whole construction, followed closely by the Ritz Hotel (1906); the latter gained popular reputation as the first building in London to be steel-framed.
 The abundance of domes in the Edwardian period is partly attributable to steel girders, which made large domes lighter, cheaper to build, and easier to engineer.